 “Ethos” is a classical rhetorical word which speaks of the audience’s impressions, feeling, opinions, emotions, regard of you as a speaker.

-It is about an audience’s disillusionment over time!
+- It is about an audience’s disillusionment of a speaker over time!

-It plays into an audience’s willingness to listen and/or to be impacted by your words.
+- It is about an audience’s willingness to listen and/or to be impacted by a speaker’s message.

 The pushback from some is . . . .